 As a result of the shift, your belly fat starts breaking too.

 6. Ketogenic diet

-In a keto diet, you typically take very low carbohydrates which is around 50 grams a day.
+In a keto diet, you typically take very low carbohydrates which are around 50 grams a day.
 As the body needs energy and exhausts the glucose available, it switches to glycogen stores.
-That too exhaust fast and there isn’t any more glucose to burn (19).
+That too exhausts fast and there isn’t any more glucose to burn (19).

 This takes the body to starvation mode and it switches to fat burning.
 In fact, this results in the release of ketone bodies that are used as an energy source.
 A lot of people swear by this form of diet and have experienced more satiety and energy.